SaaS SEO

 How to find these switch moments?

-Spend time interviewing your customers and ask them how they used to do their job before using your SaaS solution.
+Spend time interviewing your customers and asking them how they used to do their job before using your SaaS solution.
 You can also take a peek at your own and competitor G2 reviews.

 5) Build a link building loop into your product

-Links are really hard to earn nowadays, and there’s a couple of ways you can do this, apart from forming content collaborations, with your SaaS by building in growth loops.
+Links are really hard to earn nowadays, and there are a couple of ways you can do this, apart from forming content collaborations, with your SaaS by building in growth loops.

 Source

-Not only are they getting links to their website, they are personalizing the link so it relates to a core use case: forms, surveys, quizzes, or polls.
+Not only are they getting links to their website, but they are also personalizing the link so it relates to a core use case: forms, surveys, quizzes, or polls.

 Third, Oliva, a mental health SaaS, is asking customers to mention them on their careers page when they’ve signed up as a customer.
 They promote Oliva as a benefit to their current and future employees.